samuelfneumann/GoLearn/README.md

 - [ ] Multi dimensional gaussian tree mlp is broken

 - [ ] For many linear agents, action/state values are computed more than once.
 The Policy computes the action/state values at each timestep, and the Learner computes the same state/action values for the timestep when learning.

+URGENT
+- [ ] `TdError` method needs to be updated for each algorithm that uses indexTileCoding
+- [ ] Accidentally changed specific, special -> environmentific in a bunch of files
+- [ ] Linear actor critic and Esarsa provide different results if index or regular tile coding is used